-- Student Representative Council for R-7.
+- Student Representative Council for R-6.
 Meetings are held regularly.
 Executive of SRC is determined by an application/interview process late Term 4 in readiness to take up their positions in the new school year. - House Captains are determined by an application/interview process late Term 4 in readiness to take up their positions in the new school year. - Class meetings are held regularly. - SRC reports to school staff and Governing Council. - We continually explore new strategies to more effectively involve students in project driven initiatives.
+Both SRC and Governing Council Fund raising committee are working together in raising funds to upgrade the school Playground area as a joint project.